Actor Award for Outstanding Performance by a Male Actor in a Leading Role

-The Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role in a Motion Picture is an award presented annually by the Screen Actors Guild.
+The Actor Award for Outstanding Performance by a Male Actor in a Leading Role in a Motion Picture (formerly Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role) is an award presented annually by the Screen Actors Guild.
 It has been presented since the 1st Screen Actors Guild Awards in 1995 to a male actor who has delivered an outstanding performance in a leading role in a film released that year.

-The award has been presented 30 times, and 28 actors have won the award.
+This award has been presented 30 times, and 28 actors have won the award.
 Tom Hanks was the award's first winner for Forrest Gump (1994).
-The most recent winner is Timothée Chalamet who won for his portrayal of Bob Dylan in A Complete Unknown (2024).
+The most recent winner is Michael B. Jordan, who won for his dual role as the Smokestack Twins in Sinners (2025).
 Daniel Day-Lewis has won the award three times; no other actor has won it more than once.
-Denzel Washington has the most nominations with six.
-Chalamet and Washington are the youngest and oldest winners of this category, respectively.
+Leonardo DiCaprio and Denzel Washington have the most nominations with six each.
+Timothée Chalamet and Washington are the youngest and oldest winners of this category, respectively.

 Winners and nominees

 Tom Hanks was the award's first winner, for Forrest Gump (1994).

 Nicolas Cage won for Leaving Las Vegas (1995).

 Geoffrey Rush won for Shine (1996).

 Jack Nicholson won for As Good as It Gets (1997).

 Roberto Benigni won for Life Is Beautiful (1998).

 Kevin Spacey won for American Beauty (1999).

 Benicio del Toro won for Traffic (2000).

 Russell Crowe won for A Beautiful Mind (2001).

 Daniel Day-Lewis won thrice for Gangs of New York (2002), There Will Be Blood (2007) and Lincoln (2012).

 Johnny Depp won for Pirates of the Caribbean: The Curse of the Black Pearl (2003).

 Jamie Foxx won for Ray (2004).

 Philip Seymour Hoffman won for Capote (2005).

 Forest Whitaker won for The Last King of Scotland (2006).

 Sean Penn won for Milk (2008).

 Jeff Bridges won for Crazy Heart (2009).

 Colin Firth won for The King's Speech (2010).

 Jean Dujardin won for The Artist (2011).

 Matthew McConaughey won for Dallas Buyers Club (2013).

 Eddie Redmayne won for The Theory of Everything (2014).

 Leonardo DiCaprio won for The Revenant (2015).

 Denzel Washington won for Fences (2016).

 Gary Oldman won for Darkest Hour (2017).

 Rami Malek won for Bohemian Rhapsody (2018).